-Over the past few years there's been a rise in internet funding for businesses, sites like Kickstarter and Indiegogo have been enabling independent businesses to raise the necessary funds to help get their business plan off the ground and it's certainly been making an impact here in the UK.
+Over the past few years there's been a rise in internet funding for businesses, sites like Kickstarter and Indiegogo have been enabling independent businesses to raise the necessary funds to help get their business plan off the ground, and they've certainly been making an impact here in the UK.

-You may be surprised to learn that a lot of alternative businesses are often run alongside maintaining a part time or even full time job to enable them to run their business.
+You may be surprised to learn that a lot of alternative businesses are often run alongside maintaining a part time, or even full time job to enable them to run their business.
 But there are times when even the hard earned cash from your business and day job just aren't enough to move your business forward to the next step and that's where fund raising has been coming in.

-The growth in popularity of fund raising sites has certainly been quick, over the past year several independent fund raising and loan sites have been cropping up in the UK alone, running alongside the more well known sites in the industry like Kickstarter.
+The growth in popularity of fund raising sites has certainly been quick, over the past few years independent fund raising and loan sites have been cropping up in the UK alone, running alongside the more well known sites in the industry like Kickstarter.

-How can investors be sure that the project your investing into is genuine?
-And that those funds will go towards the actual equipment mentioned in the project?
-It is a risk that funders are willing to take, that said most of the time these are genuine businesses, artists and designers looking for an alternative to a loan to help get their business off the ground.
+How can investors be sure that the project they're investing into is genuine?
+Will those funds will go towards the actual equipment mentioned in the project?
+It is a risk that funders are willing to take.
+That said most of the time these are genuine businesses, artists and designers looking for an alternative to a loan to help get their business off the ground.

-Whilst some may not agree entirely with the ethics of fund raising it's certainly an alternative method to raise funds for your business and one which allows you to communicate directly with the very funders helping you to get your business off the ground and if it helps to grow alternative businesses then it surely can't be a bad thing.
+Whilst some may not agree entirely with the ethics of fund raising, it's certainly an alternative method to raise funds for your business, and one which allows you to communicate directly with the very funders helping you to get your business idea off the ground.
+If it helps to grow alternative businesses then it surely can't be a bad thing.

 Images: © Dmitryzubarev & Jens Stolt | Dreamstime.com